WHAT IS BMAT?

 Use this guide as a checklist for reviewing all of the topics included on the BMAT.
 Don’t be discouraged if the questions you tackle appear to be much more difficult than the guide’s level of knowledge – keep in mind that the subject will be used in a variety of ways.
 Prepare yourself so that you can step up and meet the challenge!

-We are professionals at increasing your BMAT score and increasing your chances of getting into medical school.
+We, at Rostrum, are professionals at increasing your BMAT score and increasing your chances of getting into medical school.
 How?
 Through One-On-One Tuition, Intensive BMAT Courses, and Mock Papers and Practice Questions, our BMAT Tutors help you enhance your BMAT Score quickly.
-Our tutors are themselves graduates from top med schools in the UK. their first hand experience aids in an all round preparation.
-Based on the time until your test, your BMAT results, and your weak areas, your instructor will create a personalised BMAT lesson plan for you.
+Rostrum Education provides BMAT preparation services to help students prepare for each section of the exam, including the Thinking Skills and Scientific Knowledge and its application sections.
+With the help of a BMAT tutor online, students can practice their skills and improve their scores.
+Our tutors are themselves graduates from top med schools in the UK.
+Their first-hand experience aids in an all-round preparation.
+Based on the time until your test, your BMAT results, and your weak areas, your instructor will create a personalized BMAT lesson plan for you.

 - Tried and tested strategies: You could be answering 1000s of questions but not becoming any better.
 Our instructors will help you improve your BMAT technique.

-- Comprehensive materials: We provide fine-tuned tools in a variety of formats to assist you in practising and learning.
+- Comprehensive materials: We provide fine-tuned tools in a variety offormats to assist you in practicing and learning.

 - Supervision for Enrichment: We engage with students to help them learn beyond the curriculum to gain a better understanding of the subject.

-- Personalised Programmes: Every student can get the most out of what they learn with Rostrum thanks to the customizable programme.
+- Personalized Programmes: Every student can get the most out of what they learn with Rostrum thanks to the customizable programme.

 - Regular Progress Reports: With regular progress updates, BMAT revision recommendations, and homework plans, we keep parents and students informed.